MicrosoftDocs/power-platform/power-platform/admin/about-lockbox.md

 ## Summary

 Lockbox for Power Platform allows an organization to define which [Common Data Service databases](https://docs.microsoft.com/powerapps/maker/common-data-service/data-platform-intro) need to be protected with lockbox by creating a lockbox policy.
 Global administrators can configure the lockbox policy.
-See Configure lockbox policy.
+See [Configure the lockbox policy](#configure-the-lockbox-policy).

 Whenever Microsoft attempts to access data that is stored in a database that is protected by lockbox, a lockbox request will be sent to the global administrators.
-See Review lockbox requests.
+See [Review a lockbox request](#review-a-lockbox-request).

 Once access is granted to Microsoft, any action taking place in the database during the elevated access period is recorded and made available to the organization as SQL audit logs.
 These can be exported to the customer’s own data lake.
-See Auditing data access.
+See [Audit lockbox requests](#audit-lockbox-requests).

 > [!NOTE]
 > Lockbox only protects Common Data Service databases.
 Customer data stored in other data stores is currently out of scope.